Guidance & Support

 Be prepared to nurse your baby as usual with me present.

-Consider the nature of in-home services and be mindful that I may request to arrive earlier than scheduled or I may run behind due to unforeseen circumstances like traffic, patient emergency etc..
+Consider the nature of my services and be mindful that I may request to arrive earlier than scheduled or I may run behind due to unforeseen circumstances like traffic, patient emergency etc..

 Worry about cleaning your house, I'm focused on you and your baby.